An easy approach to understand tech specs

-In order to drive the mathematical equations of MIMO lets first discuss the theoretical setup of a 2X2 MIMO.
+MIMO is discussed below for 2x2 antennas: Before we discuss the mathematical equations for MIMO, lets first discuss the theoretical setup of a 2X2 MIMO.

 From the setup of 4G LTE 2x2 MIMO, we can observe that each receiver is getting two streams of data one from Transmitter 1 and other from transmitter 2.
 The straight line is a direct path whereas angle path is an indirect path.
 The direct connections are always denoted with same numbers like h11 or h22.
 The indirect components are denoted with combinations of different transmitters, like h12 or h21.